 Our members depend on natural resources for their quality of life and have lived up to their responsibilities.
 Associated Electric Cooperative and its members have invested more than $1 billion since 1994 to improve air quality and care for our land and water resources.

-Environmental control measures to improve air quality costs Associated Electric about $45 million a year, including fixed and operating costs.
+Environmental control measures to improve air quality costs Associated Electric about $51 million in 2019, including fixed and operating costs.

 Along with our investments in environmental controls, Associated Electric has led the way with proactive research into lower-cost, effective technologies and innovation.

 We have an impressive record of environmental compliance to celebrate:

 - One of the first utilities to convert to 100 percent low-sulfur coal, reducing sulfur dioxide emissions 90 percent in 1994.

 - One of the first to install selective catalytic reduction equipment, designed to reduce nitrogen oxides equipment more than 90 percent on large cyclone coal units.

 - Nationally recognized -- twice -- by the U.S. Department of Interior for its innovative and successful mine reclamation and restoration.

 - Nominated by the Missouri Department of Natural Resources and selected as “2006 Wind Co-op of the Year” by the U.S. Department of Energy.